bytesfield/key-manager/README.md

 }
 ```

-This Middleware Authenticates a client with a valid private key `api-auth-key` which is to be passed to the request header.
+This Middleware Authenticates a client's request with a valid private key value `api-auth-key` which is to be passed to the request header.

 ### Testing